googleforgames/agones/examples/unity-simple/README.md

 ### Building a Client
 * Open this folder with UnityEditor.
-* Hit a `Build Tool/Build Client` menu item in the menu bar.
+* Click on the `Build Tool/Build Client` menu item in the menu bar.

 ### How to use a Client
 * Run `Builds/Client/UnitySimpleClient.exe`.